-We anticipate that in most cases the amount to be paid will not reflect the full expense incurred by us and we will provide a breakdown of the full costs incurred by us if requested.
-This approach will be reviewed two years after publication of the guidance with a view to assessing the appropriateness of moving to full cost recovery in the future.
+We anticipate that in most cases, the amount to be paid will not reflect the full expense incurred by us and we will provide a breakdown of the full costs incurred by us if requested.
+This approach will be reviewed within two years of first issuing a VMP with a view to assessing the appropriateness of moving to full cost recovery in the future.